Why is the ocean green?

 Ocean water can be all sorts of colors

 If you’ve traveled around a bit, then you know that the ocean can be all sorts of colors, depending on where you go.
 If you’re in the Caribbean, the ocean is a very beautiful, clear, aquamarine color.
 That’s nice.
 If you’re in a boat way out in the Pacific Ocean, the water can be a deep blue or gray slate color.
-If you’re in Tampa, the ocean is brown and nasty looking.
-Tampa is not very nice.
+If you’re in Tampa, the bay may look brown at certain times of the day.
+Tampa is very nice!

 So, what’s with the green water?